Isalid/isalid-refactoring-test/README.md

 # Refactoring Kata Test

+## EDIT

+Diff in readme to see what can be selected for automatic changelog.

 ## Introduction

 Let's say we are a company specialized in merchandise transport in different countries, and we have some message templates we want to send